An Overview On The Thai Baht

 In some cases, very satisfactory exchange rates can be found using forward contracts and options.
 For extremely large purchases it is advisable to enquire with an authorised currency specialist in either the buyer’s home country, or in Thailand.

-When transferring money in installments, it is important to secure an FETF from the Thai bank on each instalment.
-This is essential if the foreign buyer ever intends to move the funds back out of Thailand one day, each inward transfer must be correctly logged as relating to the property purchase.
+When transferring money in installments, it is important to secure an FETF from the Phuket receiving bank on each instalment.
+This is essential if the foreign buyer ever intends to move the funds back out of Thailand one day.
+Each inward transfer must be correctly logged as relating to the specific Phuket property that has been purchased.

 economic-factors